 Things to do in Northumberland

 Stargazing is obviously one of the most popular activities in Northumberland, so wrap up warm and head out at night to see what you can see across the darkened skies.
+This is one of the best UK national parks to see the night sky!

 In the day time, visit Hadrian’s Wall, admire Hareshaw Linn (a wild waterfall) or make your way along the Simonside Family Walk.